hostjane/hostjane.github.io/_pages/hostjane-workspace.md

 The Seller must offer at least 1 revision and tell you before buy their Service.

-The Work Preview will be watermarked or abridged but in sufficient enough detail for you to make a decision on whether or not to accept the Seller's work and release funds.
+<span class="orange">The Work Preview will be watermarked or abridged but in sufficient enough detail for you to make a decision on whether or not to accept the Seller's work and release funds.</span>

 In Web/Mobile/Tech, a Work Preview can be a preview of the finished website or software on a staging server.